josh-thurston/easyBEATS/README.md

 # pibeat Setup Guide

-At the time of creating this script, Elastic has not released an ARM version for Beats, so it is necessary to build a the Beats data shippers for arm architecture.
+Elastic has not released an ARM version for Beats, so it is necessary to build a the Beats data shippers for arm architecture.

 pibeat will create: